There are many ways to deepen your connection with fellow parishioners and the community through service within and without the walls of Holy Trinity.

 Being Beloved Community in Greensboro: A Season of Service

 2021 Service Program honoring Martin Luther King, Jr.’s legacy

 You are invited to intentionally cultivate a practice of service through this program focused on “Being Beloved Community in Greensboro” for 30 days.
 Each week we highlight one topic that has a profound impact on our local community and offer different ways for our Church family to provide support for people affected by the highlighted issue.
 Click here to read each week's focus.

 Being Beloved Community means assisting our neighbors who, because of the pandemic, struggle to pay monthly rent.
 Assistance ranges $100-$450 per family.
 Make checks payable to Episcopal Church of the Holy Spirit with memo line note Vicar’s Discretionary Fund.
 Either mail checks to Rev. Audra Abt at 307 Kensington Rd.
 Greensboro, NC 27403 or drop off at Holy Trinity.
 Holy Trinity’s Outreach Commission will deliver checks.

 Hot Dish and Hope — One Tuesday a month, our parish volunteers to help provide a meal for our neighbors through a program called Hot Dish & Hope.
 We are currently currently looking for a person or a team to coordinate Holy Trinity‘s participation.
 If you are able to help, or would like more information please contact Rev. Sarah Carter at .

 Inside the Church

 From preparing the altar for services to reading aloud to parishioners with failing eyesight to knitting prayer shawls for those who need comfort, there are endless ways to share your gifts with others.
 The most up-to-date opportunities are listed in our GIFTS (Growing In Faith Through Service) Brochure.
-Click on the booklet at right to learn more.
+Click on the booklet above to learn more.